Skip to main content

 Change your password

-1. Click your avatar in the bottom-left corner of the sidebar, then click My Account.
+1. Click your avatar in the top-right corner to open My account.

 2. In the Password section, enter your current password.